Autologous Stem Cell Transplant Photo Journal #2

 Irritability and Deliveries

-posted by Steph in
+Posted by Steph in

-Hospital Stay, Head Wound, on Thursday, October 26.
+Head Wound, Hospital Stay, on Friday, October 27.
 2006 at

 Asher was really happy when he woke today, although did complain his tummy hurt again.
 A bit later he pooped...he still seems to mix up his tummy pains and his bowel pains and it is the same every morning (and sometimes evening now too).
 This formula that is going through his NG tube, 18 hours a day, is making him poop several times a day, and more like diahrea.
 They had switched to the "fiber" one but I don't think it has made much of a difference.
 Anyway, he kept telling me, "Go take your shower, Mom," when I kept coming back because someone else was in the bathroom at that time.
 Then when I finally was showering, I guess he talked to people that came in by him.
 But a couple of hours later he didn't seem to feel too well and said he wanted to go to sleep so I gave him my down pillow and he fell right to sleep and slept a bit even after Scott and the girls arrived for a visit.